 Willow got tested a few weeks after she was born and given the all clear!
 Audiology will contact us when she is about four to test again, just incase,as I was around that age when I was diagnosed.

-In the near future,my boyfriend and I plan on learning sign language together as we both know my hearing is worsening and BAHAs may not work forever.
+In the future, I plan on learning sign language as I know my hearing is worsening and BAHAs may not work forever.
 I have a 95% hearing loss at the moment so it isn’t looking great.

-We also know there is a higher chance that Willow or any future babies may inherit my hearing problems and we don’t want them to struggle the way I did and want them to have access to the most helpful resources.
+I also know there is a higher chance that Willow or any future babies may inherit my hearing problems and I don’t want them to struggle the way I did and want them to have access to the most helpful resources.

 I think that just about covers everything!
 Thank you for reading this if you made it to the end!